yetanalytics/flint/doc/expr.md

 **NOTE:** Using aggregates in an invalid clause, e.g. a `FILTER` clause, will cause a spec error.

-**NOTE:** Using aggregates inside another aggregate will cause a spec error.
-(Nesting aggregates inside non-aggregate expressions, or vice versa, is perfectly fine, however.)

 **NOTE:** Using aggregates in a `SELECT` query, or including a `GROUP BY` in the query, introduces aggregate restrictions on the `SELECT` clause.
 See the [SPARQL Queries](query.md) page for more details.

 ## Custom Functions